rk-lindsey/al_driver/doc/source/quickstart.rst

 Installing Reference (Data Labeling) Methods
 =============================================================

-The ALD currently supports VASP and DFTB+ for data lableing (i.e. providing forces, energies, and stresses for configurations) in periodic system and Gaussian for non-periodic systems.
+The ALD currently supports VASP, DFTB+, CP2K, and LAMMPS for data lableing (i.e. providing forces, energies, and stresses for configurations) in periodic system and Gaussian for non-periodic systems.
 Current implmentations are configured for the following software versions:

 * VASP 5.4.1 or later(`link <https://www.vasp.at>`_)
 * Gaussian 16 (`link <https://gaussian.com/gaussian16/>`_)